rodolfodpk/go-crablet/docs/implementation.md

 ```

 **Why this matters for DCB:**
+- This is part of our exploration of Dynamic Consistency Boundary concepts: using the same query scope for both projection and optimistic locking
 - The combined query ensures that **all relevant events** for all projectors are fetched in a single database operation
-- This is the foundation of the DCB pattern: using the same query scope for both projection and optimistic locking
 - The `AppendCondition` returned by `ProjectDecisionModel` uses this same combined query to ensure consistency

 ### Query Computation Summary